leDissolution/StatSuite/README.md

 Mood is turned off by default.
 I can see it potentially being useful, but it is extremely unstable as of now, I'm very bad at labeling the mood.
 I might or might not just remove it altogether to not confuse the model during training, feedback is welcome.

+##### Presets
+You can create presets of stats to quickly switch between them.
+It is useful for different characters having different stats, or if you want to track some stats only in certain scenes (e.g., exposure in ERP, but not in regular chat).
+Preset stores:
+- Whether the stat is enabled or not
+- Whether the stat is manual or not
+- Display name of the stat
+- Default value of the custom stats (default values for the built-in stats are set in the model, and cannot be changed)

+To make a preset, click the "Save As" button next to the preset selector, and give it a name.
+It will copy the current stats list, and you can then modify it as you like.
+You can also lock the preset to the current character, and it will be selected by default for all the new chats with that character.

 ### Usage

 Just start playing, and it will take care of itself...